• Contact Us

 The LSAT’s Trends: Looking Back to See What’s Ahead

-Before the December 2016 LSAT I wrote an article attempting to predict that test's content based on the material presented on the most recent LSATs, and in this post I'm going to examine those results and also make some informed guesses as to what the February 2017 exam may have in store.
+Before the December 2016 LSAT I wrote an article attempting to predict that test's content based on the material presented on the most recent LSATs.
+Here I'm examining those trends and results and making informed guesses as to what the February 2017 exam may have in store.
 I'll begin with the same intro that prefaced my previous post: "The LSAT is not a static exam.
-Rather, it varies slightly from year to year and even from test to test, as LSAC explores the full scope of what's allowable under the rigors of "standardized" testing.
-And while those metrics are indeed … [Read more...]
+Rather, it varies slightly from year to year and even from test to test, as LSAC … [Read more...]

 Posted by Jon Denning / LSAT Prep / LSAT Prep, Predictions Leave a Comment